neuroergoISAE/FlickersOnTop/README.md

 + Finally, change Startup project to VisualSimuli and run program.

-P/s: An icon chessboard (Interface.lik) are already created in folder FlickerOnTop to help you easly open Interface2App without run it in VisualStudio
+P/s: An icon chessboard (Interface.lik) are already created in folder FlickerOnTop to help you easly open Interface2App without run it in VisualStudio.

 All files are coded in C# and runing in VisualStudio